krisu7/an-huu/README.md

 Feel free to contact us at:

-* [Homepage]
 * E-mails:
     + haibison.apps[at]gmail.com

 # What is this project?

-This is a simple library - a file chooser for [Android].
+This is a simple library -- a file chooser for [Android].

 # CREDITS

 We sincerely thank all of our friends -- who have been contributing to this project.
 We hope this project will be always useful for everyone.

 * C
 * Simon McCorkindale